May 1, 2007

 Tao Lin, already a well-respected poet, releases two works of fiction this week.
 Bed is his debut short fiction collection.

-Of the novel, Time Out Chicago wrote:
+Of the collection, Time Out Chicago wrote:

 "Employing Raymond Carver’s poker face and Lydia Davis’s bleak analytical mind, Lin renders ordinary—but tortured—landscapes of failed connections among families and lovers that will be familiar to anyone who has been unhappy.”